 In the wake of a reported attack on the Apple App Store by Chinese hackers in which contraband versions of Xcode, Apple’s developer platform for creating applications, were used to create malware versions of some popular apps including WeChat, Apple has beefed up the security features of its OS to include what it calls System Integrity Protection (SIP) — better known to developers as “rootless” access — whereby Root Users whom previously had unrestricted access to all directories and files are prevented from accessing certain system files and applications.
 For Admin users too, macOS upgrades have initially curtailed or completely eliminated the functionality of a number of third party apps that historically have been useful for monitoring system functions like disc and network activity, CPU temperature, etc. causing developers to either publish upgrades or discontinue the affected apps.
 Additionally, Disc Utility features such as software Raid configuration options, the creation of Disc Images, and “Verify” and “Repair” of permissions have been either eliminated or dumbed down; the latter two features having been usurped by SIP which repairs permissions automatically every time the OS is upgraded and locks out any potential changes in the interim.
 For the majority of users the mantra “better safer than sorrier” would seem to apply, although increased security here as in The Wild more often than not translates to loss of freedom and functionality.

 I use an encryption program for some email accounts called GnuPG which requires both ends to have it installed and operational in order to enable end to end encryption.
 It’s very geeky and most of the time I have issues with understanding what goes where and when since using it involves the matching up of encryption keys.
 But you should consider deploying encryption on email accounts that you access via a stand alone email client like the Mail.app or Thunderbird.
-You can also subscribe to encrypted email services such as the recently crowdfunded Protonmail located in Switzerland or Canada’s Hushmail which offers both free and fee-based accounts.
-I guess we can Edward Snowden for this too, since without him we’d still be completely clueless.
+You can also subscribe to encrypted email services such as the recently crowdfunded Protonmail located in Switzerland or Canada’s Hushmail or Germany’s Tutanota which offer both free and fee-based accounts.
+I guess we can thank Edward Snowden for this too, since without him we’d still be completely clueless.

 When you use laptops in the wild, since portability is one reason why they’re so popular, security is a key issue.
 Thanks to Mr. Snowden we now know we’re being monitored.
 Our phones track where we are.
 So do our laptops.
 How?